change file flags

 As discussed in chflags(2), as of Darwin Mountain Lion 11/5/12

-no from a keyword causes the flag to be cleared.
+no prefix causes the flag to be cleared.
 For example:

 -L are given, chflags on a symbolic link always succeeds and has no effect.

 -R is specified, override each other and the actions are determined by the last one specified.